Should I tell you not to search for a possible life partner on social networking sites if I found mine on Friendster?

-I was twenty-five during that time so I narrowed my search to ages closer to mine.
+I was twenty-five at time so I narrowed my search to ages closer to mine.
 And since I was looking for a rebound, I thought of looking for another German guy.

-Before my German ex, I was sold to the false stereotype of their people.
+Before my German ex, I was sold to the false stereotype that Germans are bad people.
 I didn´t want to do anything with Germans because they´re all Nazis, right?

 Yeah, I know.
-It´s lame and being misinformed.
-But that was then.
+It´s lame and very misinformed.
 And yet the irony!

 Finding the Right Guy?